Alex Mowatt: West Bromwich Albion

 On 2 July 2021, West Bromwich Albion announced Mowatt had followed former Barnsley coach Valérien Ismaël in joining the club.
 He scored his first goal for West Brom in a 4–0 win against Sheffield United on 18 August.

 Middlesbrough (loan)

 On 13 August 2022, Mowatt joined Middlesbrough on loan for the 2022–23 season.

+On 22 May 2024, West Brom announced it had offered the player a new contract.

 International career

 In October 2013, after being watched by England Under 21s manager Gareth Southgate against Birmingham City, Mowatt was called up to the England U19 for the fixture against Hungary in November.

 On 5 March 2014, Mowatt made his England U19 debut in a 3–0 victory against Turkey.

 Mowatt was watched by Scotland's assistant, Mark McGhee, during Leeds' 2–0 defeat to Brighton on 24 February.
 Mowatt qualifies for Scotland through his father's side of the family.

 On 25 March 2015, Mowatt was named on the subs bench for England U20 against Mexico, but did not feature in the game.
 However, four days later Mowatt made his debut against the United States, completing 79 minutes of the match.
 In December 2015, Leeds head coach Steve Evans revealed that Scotland manager Gordon Strachan had been in touch regarding the possibility of calling up Mowatt for the full Scotland national side.